gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 territory which will require some brain stretching to fully understand.
 In the next two parts of the tutorial, we'll be diving into the Gatsby data layer!
-A powerful feature of Gatsby that lets you easily build sites from markdown, Wordpress, headless CMSs, and other data sources of all flavors.
+A powerful feature of Gatsby that lets you easily build sites from markdown, WordPress, headless CMSs, and other data sources of all flavors.

 **NOTE:** Gatsby’s data layer is powered by GraphQL.
 If you’re new to GraphQL, this section may feel a little overwhelming.
 For an in-depth tutorial on